wing5wong/artisan-whs-static/source/_events/2024-02-01_whanganui-high-school-swimming-champs.md

 title: Whanganui High School Swimming Champs
 date: 2024-02-14T21:36:47.737Z
 ---
-WHS Swim Champs are on Thursday 15 February at The Splash Centre.
+WHS Swim Champs are on Thursday 15 February at the Splash Centre, 12pm-3pm.
 Sign ups are open now until Monday 12 February.

 Please click on the bit.ly below and sign up to events you wish to participate in.